humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

-# Vortex Simulation Backend — Implementation Plan (Step-by-step, aligned to current UI)
+# Vortex Simulation Backend — Implementation Plan

-This plan turns `docs/vortex-simulation-processes.md` + `docs/vortex-simulation-tech-architecture.md` into an executable roadmap.
+This plan turns `docs/vortex-simulation-processes.md` + `docs/vortex-simulation-tech-architecture.md` into an executable roadmap that stays aligned with the current UI.

 ## Current status (what exists in the repo right now)